-You can claim VAT relief on certain goods if you’re disabled or over 60.
+Claiming VAT relief if you're disabled or over 60

 • adjustable beds